Tell us about your work with Tech Generation and New England Venture Capital! What do you do for them?

 What events are coming up in the greater Boston area that you’re excited about?

-I’m really excited about all the events we’ve got lined up with TechGen because I’ve been organizing them – I know the speakers, the locations, topics, etc. and everything is so cool!
-Urban Beach is our biggest event of the summer and it’s going to be an awesome, casual meetup for students, startups and VCs to come together for hot dogs and baggo!
+I’m really excited about all the events we’ve got lined up with TechGen.
+I’ve been organizing them – I know the speakers, the locations, topics, etc. and everything is so cool!
+Urban Beach is our biggest event of the summer.
+It’s going to be an awesome, casual meetup for students, startups and VCs to come together for hot dogs and baggo!

 How do you want your work to help students?